dookieButter/bikeDeploy/README.md

 * accidental scroll wheel activation of bike script
   * Solution: use maca134's right click function for deployment
 * not enough hookers
-* add search for sarge variable instead of specifically defining what bike I spawn